Alonso-del-Arte/build-tool/README.md

 stuff (e.g., the `textops` package) working properly, I will delete anything pertaining to existing build tools, and from then on I will build the project "manually" on the command line.

+**April 1, 2024**: I've decided that I will also switch this project over to my own testing framework.
+The expected date for the 1.0 release of that framework is April 10, 2024.